zodern/meteor-docker/readme.md

 #### Volume

+If possible, you should create a docker image as described in the previous instructions since it is more reliable.

 First, make sure you have the correct version of node installed for the Meteor version your app uses, and then run

 ```bash